rafaelcanalesduron/semi-website/knowledge-base/technology/running-weaviate.md

 ```

 <section class="help">
-Weaviate's [docker compose](#run-with-docker) also contains Cassandra.
+Weaviate's <a href="#run-with-docker">docker compose</a> also contains Cassandra.
 </section>

 ## Ontology Schemas for Things and Actions

 <section class="help">
-Learn more about web semantics and the value of ontologies [here](/weaviate/concept-in-a-nutshell/).
+Learn more about web semantics and the value of ontologies <a href="/weaviate/concept-in-a-nutshell/">here</a>.
 </section>

 One of the core features of Weaviate are the ontologies.
 You will use the ontologies to define what specific data means.
 For example, you can define that when you store data about an apple, it refers to the fruit “apple” or the company “Apple”.
 You have to do this both for “things” and for “actions”.